PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 ## How is PostHog different from Amplitude?

 Let's start with the core differences.
-Over 9,000 companies already use PostHog, and many have switched from Amplitude.
+Over 10,000 companies already use PostHog, and many have switched from Amplitude.
 Here are a few reasons why.

-### 1. You control your data
+### 1. It's an all-one-platform
-You can self-host PostHog and keep total control of your data.
-That means no third-party cookies, no data sharing, and straightforward [GDPR](/docs/privacy/gdpr-compliance) and [HIPAA compliance](/docs/privacy/hipaa-compliance).
-We also offer PostHog Cloud for those who prefer a fully-managed SaaS experience, while partners like [Altinity](/marketplace/altinity) can manage a self-hosted instance on your behalf.
+PostHog is more than a product analytics tool, it's an all-in-one platform that replaces multiple tools in your data stack.
+You could run Amplitude for analytics, LaunchDarkly for feature flagging, Hotjar for session recording, and Optimizely for A/B testing, or you could just use PostHog for everything.
+One platform, one price: seamless integration.

 ### 2. It's built for engineers
 Unlike Amplitude, PostHog is built for software developers.
 PostHog autocaptures data, so you don't have to spend time instrumenting events every time you update your app or website – we also offer robust tools for capturing custom events and actions when you need to.
 Our pricing is transparent, and we're entirely self-serve.
 You can setup PostHog and start paying us without ever speaking to a sales rep, but we have an [awesome customer success team](/get-in-touch#contact) if you have questions.